rhmoller/wasm-by-hand/README.md

 # WebAssembly by Hand

-A little experiment with hand writing [WebAssembly](http://webassembly.org/) using s-expression syntax (.wast).
+A little experiment with hand writing [WebAssembly](http://webassembly.org/) using s-expression syntax (.wat).

-Requires a browser with support for WebAssembly (version 0x01).
-For example Firefox 52.

 # Run It